VirtoCommerce/vc-platform/docs/sharing-bearer-tokens-across-platform-instances.md

 For that scenario, authentication middleware that handles JWT tokens is available in the `Microsoft.AspNetCore.Authentication.JwtBearer` package.
 JWT stands for "JSON Web Token" and is a common security token format (defined by RFC 7519) for communicating security claims

-The Virto platform has some  settings that can used to configure resource server to consume to consume such tokens
+The Virto platform has some  settings that can used to configure **resource server** to consume  such tokens

-appsettings.json
+*appsettings.json* - For resource server
 ```json5
 ...
  "Auth": {